DavidGillsjo/LU-tikzposter/README.md

 To use, download the LU specific fonts from https://lu-mediaportal.qbank.se and unzip to the directory named `fonts`.
 Then build `luposter.tex` using `xelatex` with your favourite environment.

+Note that you need to use the `posterfigure` and `postertable` environments for figures and tables.